warm-metal/cliapp/README.md

 That is, considering a single node minikube cluster, by installing a cliapp named `ctr`, we can run command ctr on the Host to check status of containerd on the single cluster node.

-Currently, cliapp only support **containerd** as the container runtime.
+Currently, cliapp only supports **containerd** as the container runtime.

 ## Install